ml-archive/blog/source/_posts/2018-03-19-GoogleCast.md

 navigationItem.rightBarButtonItems = [googleCastBarButton]
 ```

-You should be able at this stage to run the app and tap the GCKUICastButton to connect to a nearby Google Cast device.
+You should be able at this stage to run the app and tap the `GCKUICastButton` to connect to a nearby Google Cast device.
 Just make sure you are on the same network as your device.
-When connected you should see the GCKUICastButton change to its active state.
+When connected you should see the `GCKUICastButton` change to its active state.

-### Part 2: Listening to GCKSession changes
+### Part 2: Listening to `GCKSession` changes

 Now that we are able to connect to a device, we need to inform our player that a connection is established and play the video content on the receiving device instead.

 The steps required for this process are:

-- create an enum called CastSessionStatus with possible GCKSession states
+- create an enum called `CastSessionStatus` with possible `GCKSession` states
-- add a GCKSessionManagerListener
+- add a `GCKSessionManagerListener`
-- inform the player about the GCKSession changes
+- inform the player about the `GCKSession` changes

-First we will create the CastSessionStatus enum.
-Here we will add all posible states for our GCKSession.
+First we will create the `CastSessionStatus` enum.
+Here we will add all posible states for our `GCKSession`.

 ```
 enum CastSessionStatus {